theRealAph/ScopeLocals/README.md

 ### For example

-The following example uses an extent local to make credentials available to callees.
+The following example uses an extent local variable to make credentials available to callees.

+The ultimate caller is the server framework.
+It is resoponsible for initializing an extent local variable with some credentials.
+The framework then runs some piece of code (supplied by the user) thread that connects to a database.
+The connectDatabase() method then uses the credentials set by it's caller's caller to determine if its caller to access the database.

 ```
 class DatabaseConnector {